Evidence of Vocal Tract Articulation in Self-Supervised Learning of Speech: Method

 \subsection{SSL models}

-We created a pool of self-supervised speech representations by retrieving official models using S3PRL \cite{yang2021superb} \footnote{ https://github.com/s3prl/s3prl} and Huggingface. \footnote{ https://huggingface.co/} To give a fair comparison, we attempted to constrain the scope of analysis to the models pre-trained on LibriSpeech 960 hours corpus \cite{panayotov2015librispeech} or LibriLight 60K hours corpus \cite{kahn2020libri}, and we exclude some extension methods or variants.
+We evaluate a pool of self-supervised speech representations by retrieving official models using S3PRL \cite{yang2021superb} and Huggingface.\footnote{ https://github.com/s3prl/s3prl, https://huggingface.co/} To give a fair comparison, we attempted to constrain the scope of analysis to the models pre-trained on LibriSpeech 960 hours corpus \cite{panayotov2015librispeech} or LibriLight 60K hours corpus \cite{kahn2020libri}, and we exclude extensions or variants.
 Although WavLM \cite{chen2022wavlm} is an extension of HuBERT \cite{Hsu2021}, the large version of the model is included as a reference of the best score we can get from SSL models.
 As a supervised counterpart, the encoder of Fairseq S2T \cite{wang2020fairseqs2t} is added, which was trained for ASR using LibriSpeech.
 Finally, some handcrafted acoustic features are included as the baselines.
 The final list includes: (\emph{contrastive model}) Wav2Vec \cite{schneider2019wav2vec}, VQ-Wav2Vec \cite{baevski2019vq} and Wav2Vec 2.0 \cite{Baevski2020}, (\emph{predictive model}) HuBERT, Data2Vec \cite{Baevski2022} and WavLM, (\emph{generative model}) TERA \cite{liu2021tera} and DeCoAR 2.0 \cite{decoar2}, (\emph{supervised model}) Fairseq S2T, and (\emph{hand crafted}) filter bank, mel-spectrogram and MFCC (Fig. \ref{modelcomp}).
+If applicable, both base and large versions are included.

 The large models were trained on LibriLight 60K hours except for WavLM which was trained on 57\% more data from other corpus in addition to LibriLight.
 All the other models used LibriSpeech for training.
 By feeding speech audio of the EMA dataset, we extract representations from each layer of the models.
 For some models, features are down-/up-sampled to 50 Hz, so all representations are paired with synchronized EMA targets with the consistent sampling rate.